1. Socialive Support Center

 Guest Role

-In Socialive, Guests are users joining a session as a content contributor (e.g., talent, guest speakers, etc.).
+In Socialive, Guests are users joining a session as content contributor (e.g., talent, guest speakers, etc.).
 Their user role allows them to join a session (mobile or web), upload media (mobile only), view their recordings (mobile only), and record internally to the Socialive library (see the definition for Library).

 H